Sandy Hook Bike Path

 Parking:

-After Labor Day and before the Memorial Day weekend, parking is plentiful and simple.
+After Labor Day and before the Memorial Day weekend, parking is plentiful and free.
 There is a parking lot immediately on your right at the entrance where the bike path begins.

 During the summer season parking is entirely a different matter.
 First, there is a ten dollar entrance fee, even if you are planning on parking right there at the entrance.
 Moreover, you will be lucky to park anywhere.
 On a good summer weekend the park is closed when all parking spaces are filled.
 This usually happens around 11:30am to noon.
 Cars full of people driving from New York City are turned away, and chaos reigns in the vicinity as desperate drivers try to find anywhere to leave their cars.
 There is virtually no parking anywhere near the beach from the Sandy Hook entrance south for a distance of about five miles.
 Fortunately, with a bike you have some flexibility about parking.
-I've marked the closest available free street parking with the yellow arrow on the map.
-This is a little north and west of the Hook, down below the bridge that is immediately before the entrance.
-The hill is steep, and you may have to walk your bike, but you will at least save ten bucks and have a guaranteed parking space.
+The closest free parking coming from the north on Route 36 is in Atlantic Highlands down the hill immediately before the bridge at the park entrance.
+The hill is steep, and you may have to walk your bike back up, but you will at least save ten bucks and have a guaranteed parking space.

 Getting to Sandy Hook from New York City: